mxklb/multilang/README.md

 ## Optional Setup

 The initial setup section within _multilang.js_ provides advanced controls for _multilang_.
-The initial default language, _R.js_' Advanced String Formating (asf) and some major configurations and tweakings can be performed ...
+The initial default language, _R.js_' Advanced String Formating (asf) and some major configurations can be performed ...

 - The default language is _en-GB_.
 To change this edit `var defaultlang = 'en-GB'`